-Former attempts to catalog the collection in order to make it accessible to the public have been unsuccessful.
 The prominence of both Bell and Henry in the 19th century history of science and the close professional connection between the two figures underlines the importance of making the collection accessible to the public.

 Rahravan, Fahimeh, "A Plan for Managing the Alexander Graham Bell-Joseph Henry Rare Book Collection in the Smithsonian’s Dibner Library" (2015).
 Master's Projects and Capstones.
 249.